shravanrn/AppBundle-1/README.md

         cordova plugin add directory-of-the-AppBundle-plugin

 ##Usage
-* To refer to a file in the bundle through an XHR or a script tag
+* To refer to a file in the bundle app-bundle:///somefile.someext"
-        <script type="text/javascript" src="app-bundle:///direct/somefile.js"></script>
-* When settings window location or using an anchor tag
-        <a href="app-bundle:///redirect/somefile.html"></a>

-## Why direct and redirect?
-On iOS, you can access files saved by the app only if the location is the default app specific location.
-Thus rather than navigating directly to the location with app-bundle:///direct, you should get redirected to the correct location with app-bundle:///redirect